codewarz-ninja/runcode-docs.github.io/tutorials/_bash/introduction.md

     #!/bin/bash
     x=5

-There are two ways to reference a bash variable:

 ### Variable Substitution
 The name of a variable is a placeholder for its value, the data it holds.
 Referencing (retrieving) its value is called variable substitution.

+There are two ways to reference a bash variable:

-Simplified notation:
+1) Simplified notation:
     $x

-or

-Standard notation:
+2) Standard notation:

     ${x}